awsdocs/amazon-msk-developer-guide/doc_source/zookeeper-security.md

   -Dzookeeper.ssl.trustStore.password=changeit"
   ```

-  Once you have configured the `KAFKA_OPTS` environment variable, you can use CLI commands normally\.
+  After you configure the `KAFKA_OPTS` environment variable, you can use CLI commands normally\.
 The following example creates an Apache Kafka topic using the Apache ZooKeeper configuration from the `KAFKA_OPTS` environment variable:

   ```
-  bin/kafka-topics.sh --create --zookeeper ZooKeeperTLSConnectString --replication-factor 3 --partitions 1 --topic AWSKafkaTutorialTopic
+  <path-to-your-kafka-installation>/bin/kafka-topics.sh --create --zookeeper ZooKeeperTLSConnectString --replication-factor 3 --partitions 1 --topic AWSKafkaTutorialTopic
   ```

 **Note**